sodascience/metasyn/Blogpost.md

 ### Step 4: Generating synthetic data

-With our MetaFrame in place, we can easily use it to generate synthetic data.
+With our MetaFrame in place, we can use it to generate synthetic data.
 To do so, we can call `synthesize` on our MetaFrame, and pass in the amount of rows of data that we want to generate.
 This will return a DataFrame with synthetic data, that is similar to our original dataset.

 ```python